donut-party/donut-docs-site/content/docs/system/_index.md

 a map that contains a _ref_ to the `:stack` component.
 Refs allow one component to refer to and use another component; you'll learn more about them below.

 You start the system by calling `(ds/signal system ::ds/start)`.
+When you send a signal using `ds/signal`, it calls the corresponding signal handler for all components in dependency order.
+In the printer system, `[:app :printer]` depends on `[:services :stack]`, so `[:services :stack]` is started first.

-This produces an updated system map (bound to `running-system`) which you then use when stopping the system with `(ds/signal running-system :stop)`.
+`ds/signal` returns an updated system map (bound to `running-system`) which you then use when stopping the system with `(ds/signal running-system :stop)`.

 ### Components

-Components have _definitions_ and _instances._
+Components have two manifestations: _definitions_ and _instances._

 #### Component Definitions

-Components are defined as maps that associate signal names with signal handlers.
+Component definitions (or just _defs_ for short) are maps that associate signal names with signal handlers.
 Signal names include `:donut.system/start`, `:donut.system/stop`, and more.

-Component definitions (or just _defs_ for short) are composed into systems by including them in component groups:
+Component defs are composed into systems by including them in component groups:

 ``` clojure
 (def Stack